-The F8 conference stamped it: chatbots are here to stay.
-They’ll cause a near-term disruption in how businesses interact with consumers and a long-term paradigm shift in how people will interact with machines.
+The F8 conference stamped it: a chatbot for business is here to stay.
+It’ll cause a near-term disruption in how businesses interact with consumers and a long-term paradigm shift in how people will interact with machines.
 Giants like Microsoft, Facebook, Google, IBM, Amazon have strategies ready for the technology implementation and facilitation.

 So, is it for real or just a conspiracy plan of the lucky few?